AayushBangroo/todoCLI/README.md

 ## Usage

+Use the command "g++ todo.cpp" to generate the output file

 ### 1. Help

 Executing the command without any arguments, or with a single argument `help` prints the CLI usage.